ga-wdi-boston/handlebars/README.md

 ## Lab: Now on Your Own

-You may have noticed a few things about my demo API (aside from lack of cretivity).
+You may have noticed a few things about my demo API (aside from lack of creativity).
 Along with being complete insecure and allowing any type of request, it also has a `/users` path.
 Please do the following:

 - Create two buttons somewhere on the page.